 Alternatively, click the following button:

 On the Create template page, first enter a name for the inspection template.
 This is how you'll refer to the template when you run a job, create a job trigger, and so on.
 You can use letters, numbers, and hyphens.
-If you want, you can also enter a description to better remember what the template does.
+If you want, you can also enter a description to help you remember what the template does.

 Next, choose a built-in infoType to use to scan your content.